Generic stabilizers for simple algebraic groups acting on orthogonal and symplectic Grassmannians: Infinite families of quadruples

 \section{Infinite families of quadruples}

 In this section we handle the cases that appear in Table~\ref{tab:candidates infinite families}.
-The following two propositions provide a reduction to a finite list of cases. \begin{proposition} Let $V$ be an orthogonal irreducible composition factor of $\mathrm{Lie}(G)$, with $p\neq 2$ if $G=B_n$, and assume that the $0$-weight space $V_0$ is at least $3$-dimensional.
+The following two propositions provide a reduction to a finite list of cases. \begin{proposition} Let $V$ be a composition factor of $\mathrm{Lie}(G)$, with $p\neq 2$ if $G=B_\ell$ or $G=C_\ell$, and assume that the $0$-weight space $V_0$ is at least $3$-dimensional.
 Then $C_{\mathcal{S}_1(V)}=C_{\mathcal{G}_1(V)}$. \end{proposition}